track0x1/postcss-increase-specificity/README.md

 }
 ```

-# Why? *(my use case)*

-I had to use a 3rd party form-creation/data-aggregation service required by the client.
-The form is embedded in the website, via script tag, which unrolls an iframe with the form.
-The goal was to make the form match the rest of the site.

-The 3rd party form creation service *did* have an option for custom CSS, but you had to work around their existing layout and theme styles.
-Unfortunately, there was no blank(unstyled) theme to start from and you could not add any of your own selectors.
-Another problem was that they used really specific selectors and also some `!important` declarations.

-This meant I had to make my own selectors have a lot more specificity in order for my styles to have any effect.
-I wanted to write relatively clean CSS and still be able to overcome their styles automagically, so I created this plugin, `postcss-increase-specificity`.

 # What it does? *(by default)*

  - Prepend a descendant selector piece: `:not(#\9)` repeated the specified, `options.repeat`, number of times.
  - Add `!important` declarations to any selectors that have to do with an id.

 # Options